High-speed packet capture, filtering and analysis.

 - No need to patch the kernel: just load the kernel module.

-- 10 Gbit Hardware Packet Filtering using commodity network adapters
+- 100 Gbit Hardware-based Packet Filtering using commodity network adapters on Intel and NVIDIA/Mellanox.

 - PF_RING ZC library for distributing packets in zero-copy across threads, applications, Virtual Machines.

-- Libpcap support (see below) for seamless integration with existing pcap-based applications.
+- Libpcap support for seamless integration with existing pcap-based applications.

-- Ability to specify hundred of header filters in addition to BPF.
+- Optimized nBPF filters in addition to the legacy BPF.

-- Content inspection, so that only packets matching the payload filter are passed.
+- DPI content inspection with nDPI, so that only packets matching the desired L7 protocols are passed.

 If you want to know about PF_RING™ internals or for the User’s Manual visit the Documentation section.